andywdahl/mdd-impute/README.md

 setup_data.R and setup_misc.R -- simple scripts for QC and printing out some data summaries (output in Rout/)

-estimate_imp_r2.R -- estimates imputation correlation and MSE using copy-masking or random masking plot_imp_r2.R -- generates Extended Data Fig 1 summarizing softImpute performance
+run.R -- estimates imputation correlation and MSE using copy-masking or random masking run_saveimputes.R -- saves imputed values for downstream plotting (eg SuppFig1) run_MTAG_variables.R -- for SuppFig 2A run_sex_strat.R -- for SuppFig 2B,C
+run_wbmi.R -- for SuppFig 2D

-predstrength.R -- applies softImpute to two halves of the real phenotype matrix plot_predstrength.R -- calculates and plots the r2 between factors estimated from separate halves of the phenotype matrix
+predstrength.R -- applies softImpute to two halves of the real phenotype matrix

 final.R -- applies softImpute to the real phenotype matrix, generating the imputed phenotypes used in GWAS/PRS/etc; also generates Fig3a+c

 my_softImpute.R -- softImpute wrapper.
 Based closely on script from Dahl et al 2016 Nature Genetics, which is based closely on a Trevor Hastie vignette: http://web.stanford.edu/~hastie/swData/softImpute/vignette.html

 *************
 PRS Pleiotropy code is all in PRS_pleio directory: